Sam Woolf (singer-songwriter)

-Samuel Joseph Woolf (born April 19, 1996) is an American singer-songwriter from Bradenton, Florida, who finished in fifth place on the thirteenth season of American Idol.
+Samuel Joseph Woolf (born April 19, 1996) is an American singer-songwriter from West Bloomfield, Michigan who finished in fifth place on the thirteenth season of American Idol.
 Shortly after his participation on the series, he released the EP Pretend, which reached the top ten on Billboard's Heatseekers chart.
 Since then, he has released several non-album singles and collaborated on several songs with The Como Brothers.

 Early life

 Sam Woolf was born on April 19, 1996, in West Bloomfield, Michigan to Mary and Scott Woolf.
 His great-grandfather, Sammy Woolf, was a well-known Detroit bandleader, his uncle is composer Randall Woolf, and pianist Kathleen Supové is his aunt (by marriage).
 His great-uncle, Mickey Woolf, was a musician prominent in Detroit's Jewish community.
 Woolf was a student at the Scotch Elementary School in West Bloomfield, but moved to North Port, Florida in 2006 when he was 9.
 When he was 13, his mother remarried and moved to another city in Florida, and Woolf and his older sister Emily remained in North Port with their father.
-Woolf and his father moved to Bradenton just prior to his second year of high school, where he attended Braden River High School.
+Woolf and his father moved to Bradenton, Florida just prior to his second year of high school, where he attended Braden River High School.
 At the beginning of his junior year, he moved in with his grandparents who also live in Bradenton.

 Woolf's first live public performance was at his sixth grade talent show where he performed The Beatles' "Hey Jude."
 Woolf later became interested in music as a career, took singing lessons from an opera teacher, Bob Lischetti, and performed locally in Bradenton.
 He also was mentored at the Del Couch Music Education Foundation and went to Interlochen Arts Camp in Michigan for four weeks the summer after his second year of high school.
 In the summer of 2013, Woolf completed a five-week program at the Berklee College of Music and was selected as one of the top four songwriters for their singer showcase, where he performed an original song, "The Same."
 While he was in Boston, the audition for the thirteenth season of American Idol was held near Berklee College of Music and at his mother's suggestion, he decided to attend the audition.
 He attended Berklee College of Music, briefly, before pursuing his full time career as a singer songwriter.